Expensify/slate/source/index.html.md

 The `template` parameter is used to format the Expensify data as you wish.
 It is based on the Freemarker language's syntax.

-See the [export template format reference](./export_report_template.html) for more information about how to write export templates.
+See the [reconciliation template reference](#templates-for-reconciliation) for more information about how to write export templates.

 <aside class="notice">
 We recommend storing your template in separate files, which can be passed to the request more easily with cURL's `@` operator.